web-platform-dx/baseline-browser-mapping/README.md

 #### `listAllCompatibleVersions`

-If you need a list of all compatible versions, pass an object with the `listAllCompatibleVersions` :
+Setting `listAllCompatibleVersions` to true will include the minimum versions of each compatible browser, and all the subsequent versions:

 ```javascript
 getCompatibleVersions({